achmadj/hf_optimized_huzinaga/README.md

 Hartree-Fock Roothaan Calculations Using Optimized Huzinaga Orbitals on Small Molecules

-This repository contains methods to optimize the Huzinaga Gaussian orbital functions and the code used to perform Hartree-Fock calculations using the optimized Huzinaga Gaussian orbital functions.
-The goal is to achieve the ground state energy of small diatomic molecules using optimized STO-6G Huzinaga basis set to be on par (or better) with larger basis set (e.g. 6-31G, cc-pVQZ).
-The PySCF library is utilized to perform the Hartree-Fock calculations.
+The repository includes techniques for optimizing Huzinaga Gaussian orbital functions and the corresponding code for conducting Hartree-Fock calculations.
+The objective is to attain the ground state energy of small diatomic molecules by employing an optimized STO-6G Huzinaga basis set that rivals or surpasses larger sets (e.g., 6-31G, cc-pVQZ).
+The Hartree-Fock calculations are carried out using the PySCF library.

 ## Installation